Skip to content

 Sending employees & contractors abroad on overseas business

-Aug 3, 2016 Lesley Furber
+August 3, 2016 Lesley Furber

 If you secure, or are trying to secure, overseas business, what do you need to consider when sending your contractors, your employees, or even just yourself abroad?
-Clearly some countries…
+Clearly, some countries…

 Latest News

-Workplace Sweepstakes – there are laws governing it!
+Office Sweepstakes – there are laws governing it!

-Jun 16, 2016 Lesley Furber
+June 16, 2016 Lesley Furber

 Latest News